-Recently signed Presidential Executive Orders affecting immigration have caused concern among international students, scholars, their families, and their faculty and departments in the University.
+From 2017 to 2021, Presidential Executive Orders affecting immigration caused concern among international students, scholars, their families, and their faculty and departments in the University.
 This page is the repository for relevant communication from the University as well as news items of interest in this context and it offers guidance to assist you as you consider your options.
-Please visit this page often as we anticipate frequent updates.
-Please use the links below to jump to sections of particular interest:

 - Access the White House website for the text of the Executive Order